restlet/restlet-tutorial/modules/org.restlet.tutorial.webapi/README.md

 }
 ```

-> The returned status is : `201 Created`.

-NOTE: the location of the created company is written is the "Location" HTTP header.
+The returned status is : `201 Created`.
+Note that the location of the created company is written is the "Location" HTTP header.

 ### Retrieve all created companies